bratpeki/modern-milkytracker-guide/docs/xm.md

 There is a special kind of note known as **Note-off**, called **Key-off** in MT.
 Note-off has special properties which depend on the context it is used in.
-In short, it stops the note from playing and, if you have set an envelope and/or Fadeout, play for a short period of time after the Note-off instruction.
+In short, it stops the note from playing and, if you have set a [volume envelope](#volume-envelope) and/or [Fadeout](#fadeout), play for a short period of time after the Note-off instruction.

 There's more talk about Note-off below.